frazs/prometheus-operator-configs/README.md

 Diverging from Helm chart best practices, the alertmanager.yaml template contains most of its values instead of those values being defined in values.yaml.
 This is due to two present helm template YAML issues:

 1. A lot is defined in lists, and lists get overriden completely instead of partially (i.e. the entire nest is required)
-2. URLs loses the quotes around them in a way that cannot be escaped, and the result cannot be parsed.
-If the URL is inside of a list, the quotes cannot be added after the fact: as per (1), the entire list is pulled in at once.
+2. Retrieved URLS lose the quotes around them in a way that cannot be escaped, and the result cannot be parsed.
+If the URL is inside of a list, the quotes cannot be easily added after the fact: as per (1), the entire list is pulled in at once.

 (Low-priority to do: link relevant issues)